 #1.
-Insight doesn’t come from a single market research study
+Insights don’t come from a single market research study

 Management often thinks that insight is “just another word for market research”.
-I remember one of my previous CEOs saying exactly that to me just before he addressed the whole market research and insight’s team at our annual conference; you can imagine what a panic I was in as he walked up to the mike!
+I remember one of my previous CEOs saying exactly that to me just before he addressed the whole market research and insight’s team at our annual conference.
+I am sure you can imagine what a panic I was in as he walked up to the mike!

-Insights are tough to develop and are rarely, if ever, developed from a single piece of market research.
-Each market research project that is conducted should be designed to gather information in order to answer one or more questions.
+Insights are a challenge to develop and are rarely, if ever, developed from a single piece of market research.
+Each market research project is designed to gather information in order to answer one or more questions.
 Whilst it may enable a business to make a more informed decision based upon the objectives, insight development is quite a different process.

-Insight development involves integrating, analysing and synthesising all the data and information you have about a category or segment user, summarising it into knowledge and turning that knowledge into understanding.
+Insight development involves integrating, analysing and synthesising all the data and information you have about a category or segment user.
+Then summarising it into knowledge and turning that knowledge into understanding.
 Only then are you ready to develop an insight.All brands should have (at least) one insight on which its image, personality and communications are built.
 What is yours? #Brand #Marketing #Communications #BrandBuilding Click To Tweet

 Insight development will provide the basis on which you will define the actions that are needed to change the behaviour of your target audience.
 It also provides a solid framework on which to build your communications’ strategy.

 #2.
 Insight development is based upon a desired behavioural change

-- From buying a competitive br and to purchasing yours
+- From buying a competitive brand to purchasing yours.

-- From using your services once a month, to once a week
+- From using your services once a month, to once a week.

 Because insights are based on a desired behavioural change, they usually contain an emotional element that is communicated through advertising.
-The emotion that is shown in the advertisement is more likely to resonate with customers if it does stimulate their emotions.
-They are then more likely to remember your brand and may be more motivated to take the desired action
+The emotion that is shown in your communications is more likely to resonate with customers if it does stimulate their emotions.
+They are then more likely to remember your brand and may be more motivated to take the desired action you have identified.

 I hope this short article has assisted you in your search for those “golden nuggets”.
 Do share your own ideas for making insight development easier, I would love to hear from you.

 Do you need help developing or updating your own Insight development process?
-C3Centricity offers a 1-Day Catalyst session, where we work with your team to review and revitalise your own insight process, or to define one if you do not as yet have a proprietary one that integrates into your other internal processes.
+C3Centricity offers several 1-Day Catalyst training sessions on the topic.
+We will work with your team to review and revitalise your own insight process, or will define a proprietary one that integrates into your other internal processes.